open-telemetry/opentelemetry-dotnet-instrumentation/docs/developing.md

 dotnet nuke --help
 ```

-To build you can simply run:
+To build, run:

 ```cmd
 dotnet nuke
 ```

-The main build artifacts are located under `bin/tracer-home`.
+The main build artifacts are in `bin/tracer-home`.

 Clean your repository by running: